TejasVarute/Notes/Django Web Framework.md

 - Its free and open source
 - Model : Structure and manipulating the data of web application
 - View : Encapsulate the logic responsible for processing a user's request and for returning the response.
-- Template : Provides designer friendly syntax for rendring the information to be presented to the user.
+- Template : Provides designer friendly syntax for rendering the information to be presented to the user.

 ## Steps to install Django